tgfrerer/island/README.md

 [our_mach_blog]: https://ourmachinery.com/post/little-machines-working-together-part-1/

 ## Windows changes and caveats
+All Examples are working now:

-Compute and Hello World examples are working for now Install Lunar SDK from https://vulkan.lunarg.com/ *imgui* is disabled for now cmake was looping because of this *glm* is not symbolically linked. src/glm is added as a include folder
+Install Lunar SDK from https://vulkan.lunarg.com/ *imgui* is disabled for now cmake was looping because of this *glm* is not symbolically linked. src/glm is added as a include folder